favourojo/tswd-dataviz-portfolio/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 I made significant changes here from my original sketch.
 I first decided to change the color palette from the Red-Green diverging to the Green-Gold palette.
 After changing it, I realized this does make the graph look much better and I feel the audience will understand the numbers better.
-I then decided to group the values by Economic Score, Education Score, and Livability Score and keep the Total Score .
-I then added a caption to describe each of the groups and the factors in the groups.
-This will help the readers understand the factors more and also de-cluster the visualization.
+I then decided to group the values by Economic Score, Education Score, and Livability Score and keep the Total Score.
+I then added a caption to describe each of the groups and the parameters in the groups.
+This will help the readers understand the parameters more and also de-cluster the visualization.
 Though this was not apart of the feedbcak, I did had a legend showing a range of the values.
 I did this because I wanted the readers to understand the color palette more and see what the range in values were.
+Additionally, I did change the color of the labels on the numbers so they contrasted well with the new color palette.

 ## References
 [Henley Opportunity Index](https://www.henleyglobal.com/publications/henley-opportunity-index/methodology)